John Suchet: Career

-He also presented or contributed to numerous special event programmes on ITN and was a main commentator on ITN's coverage of Princess Diana's funeral, the wedding of Prince Edward and Sophie Rhys-Jones, and the funeral of the Queen Mother.
+He also presented or contributed to numerous special event programmes on ITN such as their all night coverage of the start of the Gulf War, and the Budget of the United Kingdom from 1990 to 1994.
+Suchet provided commentary on ITN's coverage of the funeral of Diana, Princess of Wales in September 1997, the wedding of Prince Edward and Sophie Rhys-Jones in June 1999, the Queen Mother's 100th Birthday pageant in 2000 and the funeral of the Queen Mother two years later.

 He retired from ITN in April 2004.
-He later presented Five News, initially for a six-month period from January 2006, then extended to Christmas 2007.
+He later presented Five News, initially for a six-month period from January 2006, until his retirement from news reading in 2007.
 Suchet has also been a guest presenter for ITV's This Morning, as well as being a guest panellist on Five's The Wright Stuff.
-He hosted the revival of the quiz show Going for Gold on Channel 5.
+He hosted the revival of the quiz show Going for Gold on Channel 5 from 2008 to 2009.